Help stem anti-microbial resistance threat — Akufo-Addo

 The National Ambassador for Tuberculosis, Nana Prah Agyensen, observed that the effective implementation of the AMR policy required strong leaderships and an all-hands-on-deck approach to accomplish.

 He called for the policy to be implemented to the letter, saying: “Antibiotics should not be bought the same way we buy banana in the market.”
-About the policy

 The policy seeks to improve and sustain the health of humans and animals and also enhance food security by ensuring the responsible use of and access to safe and affordable anti-microbials.